PaulKinlan/paul.kinlan.me/content/2016-11-05-custom-elements-ecosystem.md

 As a publisher or site developer, one thing that stays consistent for me is my HTML.
 I will keep my `<share-button></share-button>` on the page and I won't need to change it.
-Web Components allows me to use my own tags, as long as I agree to instatiatiate us the correct class.
+Web Components allows me to use my own tags, as long as I agree to instantiate us the correct class.

 `<script async src="https://somedomain.com/share-button.js"></script>`